 With the holidays in full swing, parents are combing the aisles to find the perfect toys for their kids.
 It’s always important to look at age recommendations and any warnings on the packaging.
 But have you ever considered how noisy a toy is?
 Did you know that noisy toys can potentially damage a child’s hearing?

-Noise is the No. 1 cause of hearing loss.
-By first grade, less than 1 percent of all children have hearing loss; but by the time they’re teenagers, 20 percent will have some level of hearing loss.
+Noise is the number one cause of hearing loss.
+By first grade, fewer than 1 percent of all children have hearing loss; but by the time they’re teenagers, 20 percent will have some level of hearing loss.
 Noisy toys could be one of the causes.
 Even worse, children exposed to loud noises at a young age begin to think loud sounds are normal.
 They aren’t!

 According to the American Speech-Language-Hearing Association, 85 decibels is the maximum volume a child should be exposed to for no more than eight hours.
 Decibel levels are routinely monitored in construction, engineering and other industries, to ensure hearing safety.
 Sounds of more than 100 decibels can damage hearing in fewer than 15 minutes of exposure.